informalsystems/quint/doc/lang.md

 In the above example, the definition `F` is auxiliary to `G`.
 In TNT, we do not hide definitions.
-If you want to indicate to the users of your module, if there are any, that they should access some private definitions, you may hide those definitions in a nested module that start with the underscore:
+If you want to indicate to the users of your module, if there are any, that they should not access some private definitions, you may hide those definitions in a nested module that start with the underscore:

 ```scala